tencent cloud

 MQClient mqClient = new MQClient(endpoint, accessKey, secretKey);

-// Get the topic producer
+// Obtain the producer of the topic.

 MQProducer producer = mqClient.getProducer(namespace, topicName);